WalletConnect/walletconnect-docs/docs/specs/clients/core/crypto/crypto-keys.md

 ## Key Algorithmes

-There are few algorithms that we use in our communication protocol:
+There are the algorithms that we use in our communication protocol:

 * Ed25519 - used for all persisted client or blockchain account authentication
 * Sha-256 - used for hashing keys into topics that are used for publish-subscribe network